LEB G 3/3 2 and 5

-The Lausanne–Echallens–Bercher railway (LEB) G 3/3 2 and 5 is a two member class of metre gauge steam locomotive manufactured by Elsässische Maschinenbau-Gesellschaft Grafenstaden (EMBG) in the village Grafenstaden, entered in service 1888 and 1890.
+The Lausanne–Echallens–Bercher railway (LEB) G 3/3 2 and 5 is a two member class of metre gauge steam locomotives manufactured by Elsässische Maschinenbau-Gesellschaft Grafenstaden (EMBG) in the village Grafenstaden, entered in service 1888 and 1890.
 The weight in service is 20.4 t and the maximum speed is 25 km/h.

 The preserved example G 3/3 5 Bercher is operational on the Blonay–Chamby museum railway (BC) above Montreux at the Eastern end of Lake Geneva.

 No. 2 was named Échallens.
 It was idled in 1920.
 Finding no buyer, it was scrapped in 1929.

 No. 5 was sold in 1934 to Energie Ouest Suisse (EOS) and was used to haul materials on the construction site of the Dixence Dam.
 In 1941, she was sold on to the Hilti construction company (nowadays called Hilti & Jehle, in the Austrian state of Vorarlberg).

 The Blonay–Chamby museum railway (BC) acquired her in 1973.
 For her 125th year of operation, the BC invested 125,000CHF in a major overhaul including a new boiler.